Political action can include many types of resistance:

 How else can I resist?
 Check out the links in the paragraph below for more options.

-We try to keep Crativist updated and provide you with resources to help you resist.
+We try to keep Craftivist updated and provide you with resources to help you resist.
 Flippable is focusing on state elections.
 Swing Left will find your closest swing district and give you a tool kit to make it happen.
 Five Calls will let you choose your most important issues, find your reps and give you scripts and phone numbers so you can spend five minutes a day resisting in a focused fashion.